toddgaunt/bastionburrow.com/content/projects.md

     is  of [Neovim](https://neovim.io/).
 It is a fantastic text-editor, and I find the support for Lua as a scripting language one of my favorite things about it.
-It is much easier to extend it myself compared to [Vim](https://www.vim.org/) which at the time I switched only supported Vimscript, which I never had the desire to invest any of my time to learn.
+It is much easier to extend it myself compared to [Vim](https://www.vim.org/) which, at the time I switched, only supported Vimscript, which I never had the desire to invest any of my time to learn.